-The true promise of the DAP and how it's different from traditional learning is that you provide a layer of learning and helpfulness for users on top of your existing software systems.
+The true promise of the DAP and how it's different from traditional learning is that you provide a layer of learning and helpfulness for your users on top of your existing software systems.

 Let's think of a car analogy.
 Wouldn't it be easier if you knew how fast you were going and how much gas you had left in the tank without having to look away from the windshield?
 A DAP is similar to being able to see your speedometer and your fuel gauge when you are looking at your windshield instead of having to look down at the gauges in the dashboard.
 The rest of the information is still available on the dashboard, but the most critical information is available to you without looking away from your main viewpoint.

-Similarly, with learning systems, for ages administrators have provided wonderful extensive training to their users, but all of that has been trapped in a learning management system which is away from where users are working.
+Similarly, with learning systems, administrators for ages have provided wonderful extensive training to their users, but all of that has been trapped in a learning management system which is away from where users are working.
 No matter how much good information is provided to users, there has to be motivation from the users perspective to want to go to the system and consume the information.
 This is the main difference between a DAP and LMS.
 You experience learning and get support information directly on top of where you are working as a user in DAP.

 Also, in DAP, less is more.
 You don't need to provide a complete encyclopedia of information for the software to users.
 You only provide them what they need at the moment they need it.